-Here are the 7 types of Chinese Indonesian naming conventions:
+Let's take a look into the 7 types of Chinese Indonesian naming conventions that exist today:

 1. Chinese influences

-Presidential Instruction 14 of 1967 did not explicitly forbid anyone from having a Chinese-sounding name, and although many felt the pressure to change their names, there were indeed Chinese Indonesians who retain their romanized Chinese names to this day.
-These names are often Hokkien, Teochew, or Hakka names, such as Lim Ong Huat, Eng Sim Yin.
+Although many felt the pressure to change their names, there were Chinese Indonesians who retain their romanized Chinese names to this day.
+These names are often Hokkien, Teochew, or Hakka names, such as Eng Sim Yin, Lim Ong Huat.
 Normally, these names are owned by older generations of Chinese Indonesians who did not change their names in the 1960s.

 2. Indonesian influences

-Chinese Indonesians who did adopt full Indonesian names usually have names like Mariati, Sugiarto.
+Chinese Indonesians who adopted full Indonesian names usually have names like Sugiarto, Mariati.
 Adopting this type of naming convention was most likely done in the attempt to conceal as much Chinese identity as possible.
-More recent generations of Chinese Indonesians nowadays are no longer usually named with only Indonesian names.
+Nowadays, more recent generations of Chinese Indonesians are no longer usually named with only Indonesian names.

 3. Western–Chinese influences

-This naming convention is widely adopted all around the world, especially in Singapore, Malaysia, and people of Chinese descent in Commonwealth countries.
-Examples: Jessica Tjoe, Tommy Tjong.
-Not many Chinese Indonesians are named this way, but they do exist.
+This naming convention is widely adopted all around the world, especially in Singapore, Malaysia, and people of Chinese descent in Commonwealth or Western countries.
+Examples: Jessica Liang, Tommy Tjong.
+Not many Chinese Indonesians are named this way, but they are around.

 Chinese Indonesians who possess these names tend to have a rather unique spelling on their Chinese family names, for instance, Tjoe instead of Chu, Tjong instead of Chong.
-This is a spelling influence from the Dutch, as Indonesia was recorded to be a colony of the Netherlands for over 300 years.
+This is a spelling influence from the Dutch, as Indonesia was previously a colony of the Netherlands.
 During this period, Chinese names were sometimes recorded by Dutch administration and it was romanized based on Dutch spellings.
 In Dutch, /tj/ is pronounced as a [c] and /oe/ is pronounced as a [u].

 4. Western–Indonesian influences

-This naming convention involves a Western name paired together with an Indonesian name.
-Some examples of Western–Indonesian names are Winny Putri, Philbert Antono.
+This naming convention combines a Western name together with an Indonesian name.
+Some examples of Western–Indonesian names are Philbert Antono, Winny Putri.

 5. Western influences

-Recent generations of Chinese Indonesians often have Westernized names.
+Recent generations of Chinese Indonesians are often given Westernized names instead.
 This is interesting because it shows the somewhat unique position Chinese Indonesians have in terms of their identity.
 If it's a struggle to have a Chinese name, and they are not ethnically Indonesian, then what should they do?
 They opted for Westernized names instead.

-Some Chinese Indonesians went full-on and named their children in complete Westernized names.
+Some Chinese Indonesians went full steam ahead on this and named their children in complete Westernized names.
 A few examples are Jesslyn Lydia, Albert Thomas.
 This naming type is typically found amongst Chinese Indonesians born after the 1990s.

 6. Chinese–Indonesian influences